 Item-level retention

-With item-level retention backup items (ex. emails or files) are deleted after their last modification date exceeds the retention period specified by the policy.
-See Item-level retention rules for Mail and Chats data and Item-level retention rules for Files data for more details.
+With item-level retention, backup items (ex. emails or files) are deleted after their last modification date exceeds the retention period specified by the policy.
+See Item-level retention rules for Mail data and Item-level retention rules for Files data for more details.

 Item-level retention is supported for the following kinds of data:

-- Emails (includes Google Mail and Google Chats data for Google Workspace; Exchange Mail, Online Archive, Group Mail data for Microsoft 365);
+- Emails (includes Gmail for Google Workspace; Exchange Mail, Online Archive, Group Mail data for Microsoft 365);

 - Files (includes Google Drive and Shared Drives data for Google Workspace; OneDrive, OneNote and Sharepoint sites data for Microsoft Office 365).